-Since back in August, when we learned that Harper Collins would be releasing Harry Potter: The Creature Vault, the question we have heard most is: “How is this different from The Creature Shop Compendium book that I already own?
+Ever since we learned back in August that Harper Collins would be releasing Harry Potter: The Creature Vault, the question we have heard most is, “How is this different from The Creature Shop Compendium book I already own?”

 Well, as this reviewer is happy to report, it’s indeed very different.
-I compare and contrast a few of the main elements below and then offer my opinion was to which is the “must own.”
+I compare and contrast a few of the main elements below and then offer my opinion as to which is the “must-own.”

 I figured that I should probably start with first impressions, namely the cover.
-The cover of The Creature Shop Compendium (henceforth TCSC) is very clearly a premium material.
-It feels like smooth rubber (but is in fact faux leather), is very thick, and has animals and creatures engraved into the dark green motif.
+The cover of The Creature Shop Compendium is very clearly a premium material.
+It feels like smooth rubber (but is in fact faux leather), is very thick, and has animals and creatures engraved into the dark-green motif.
 Gold leaf lettering on the front cover and spine completes the exquisite design.
 It’s light for its appearance and contains 127 pages.

-The Creature Vault (TCV) has a much more vibrant cover but feels of lesser quality.
+The Creature Vault has a much more vibrant cover but feels of lesser quality.
 Seemingly pressboard with a paper covering, the purple and orange play well together and create a fun cover full of movement.
-The book is heavier than TCSC, and with 79 additional pages, it ought to be.
+The book is heavier than The Creature Shop Compendium, and with 79 additional pages, it ought to be.

 Since both books are meant to feature creatures and plants from the wizarding world, I will simply point out the difference in numbers between the two.
 When flipping through the dwarf and giant sections, I noticed that, on average, 5 out of every 14 images were the same between books.
 That’s good, since who wants the exact same images in each book?

-TCV boasts an impressive 9 chapters and features 39 different creatures and plants.
-TCSC has 5 chapters and features 21 creatures and plants.
+The Creature Vault boasts an impressive 9 chapters and features 39 different creatures and plants.
+The Creature Shop Compendium has 5 chapters and features 21 creatures and plants.

 While some fans might view this as a duplicate book, one not worthy of a place on the shelf, I would say the opposite is true.
-If you are a fan of the films, and are looking for more details, insider information, and sketches galore, then this is the book for you and – at the rarely cheap price of around $40 – is a must have.
+If you are a fan of the films and are looking for more details, insider information, and sketches galore, then this is the book for you and – at the rarely cheap price of around $40 – is a must-have.
 I enjoyed reading through both books simultaneously, finding the differences and similarities between the two.
-They complimented each other quite nicely, actually.
+They complement each other quite nicely, actually.
 I’m proud to say that Harry Potter: The Creature Vault will find a permanent place on my shelf, right next to, what I now consider, its counterpart.